Greater crested tern: Status

 The greater crested tern has a widespread distribution range, estimated at 1–10 million square kilometres (0.4–3.8 million square miles).
 The population has not been quantified, but it is not believed to approach the thresholds for either the size criterion (fewer than 10,000 mature individuals) or the population decline criterion (declining more than 30% in ten years or three generations) of the IUCN Red List.
-For these reasons, the species is evaluated as being of Least Concern at the global level.
+For these reasons, the species is evaluated as being of least concern at the global level.
 However, there are concerns for populations in some areas such as the Gulf of Thailand where the species no longer breeds, and in Indonesia where egg harvesting has caused declines.

 All subspecies except T. b. cristatus are covered under the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA).
 Parties to the Agreement are required to engage in a wide range of conservation strategies described in a detailed action plan.
 The plan is intended to address key issues such as species and habitat conservation, management of human activities, research, education, and implementation.

+In August 2026, mass deaths of crested terns were discovered on three South Australian islands: The Pages and Troubridge Island, totalling around 1,000 dead birds.
+It was "presumed" that they had died of H5N1 bird flu, in a wave which had reached Australia during June 2026.